-Turn the starter switch to position 'l' or 'll' (do not start the engine), and select reverse gear.
+Turn the starter switch to position 'I' or 'II' (do not start the engine), and select reverse gear.

 Press and hold the MEMORY STORE switch for 2 seconds and the message centre briefly displays the message 'MIRROR DIP ON' (returning mirrors to, either the factory or your own pre-set positions).